 When is co-sleeping OK?

-After putting up my post I got some great feedback from around the web from readers, friends, and colleagues.
+Co-sleeping never worked with our kids as they never slept well in our bed.
 People I know and respect have chosen to co-sleep with their children and have been happy to do so.
 One great example is Dr. Claire McCarthy, who wrote about co-sleeping with her children on the Huffington Post.

 This made me reflect on what would make me OK with ongoing co-sleeping if a family asked my opinion.
 My goal for families is good enough sleep, which in this case means: